Notre-Dame-de-Grâce (federal electoral district)

-This riding was created in 1947.
+This riding was created in 1947 from Mount Royal when that riding moved from being based in Notre-Dame-de-Grâce to the town Mount Royal.
 In 1980 its name was changed to "Notre-Dame-de-Grâce—Lachine East".

 It was abolished in 1987 when it was redistributed into Lachine—Lac-Saint-Louis and a new Notre-Dame-de-Grâce riding.

 The new Notre-Dame-de-Grâce riding was created from parts of Notre-Dame-de-Grâce—Lachine East, Mount Royal and Saint-Henri—Westmount ridings.